Running Stitch

 Its Use

-When you learn how to look at, RC Brushless Boats sew, it is quite likely that the first stitch you will be taught will be the running stitch.
+When you learn how to also look at, Make Collage sew, it is quite likely that the first stitch you will be taught will be the running stitch.
 Even in the world of embroidery, the first stitch will be the same, in all likelihood.
 They are used to tailor or sew the most basic of seams into a fabric.
 For patchwork, the running stitch is used as the means of fastening the patches to the fabric.
 If you are looking to make a quilt, then one of the things you need to do is make sure that the separate layers of the fabric, as well as the padding that goes in it, don't move.
 Running stitches do all that and more.

 In some cases, a padded satin stitch is something that will require the assistance of a running stitch to complete itself.
 In many cultures, like Indian and Bangladeshi (Kantha style) and Japanese (Sashiko Quilting), there are several specialized forms of cloth manufacturing techniques that employ the running stitch as the main and only stitching style in its creation.